-87.-(1) In an investigation relating to the commission of a service offence, a provost officer shall have all the powers of a police officer under the Criminal Procedure Code (Cap.
-68) in relation to an investigation of a seizable offence.
+87.-(1) In an investigation relating to the commission of a service offence, a provost officer has all the powers of a police officer under the Criminal Procedure Code 2010 in relation to an investigation of a seizable offence.

-(2) For the purposes of subsection (1), when a provost officer is exercising the powers of a police officer under the Criminal Procedure Code 2010, the provost officer shall be deemed to be an officer not below the rank of inspector of police.
+(2) For the purposes of subsection (1), when a provost officer is exercising the powers of a police officer under the Criminal Procedure Code 2010, the provost officer is deemed to be an officer not below the rank of inspector of police.